BendyLand/BendyLand/README.md

-👋 Hi, I’m @BendyLand (Ben D. Landrette; no affiliation with Bendy and the Ink Machine)
+👋 Hi, I’m @BendyLand or Ben

 👀 I’m mostly interested in software systems programming, specifically surrounding internal tooling and/or language design.
  - I also think game development is pretty neat.